 What Is Career Counselling?

 When I started growing plants years ago, I threw some seeds in the pot, watered them copiously, and then impatiently waited for them to grow.
+Creating a balcony garden was a hit-and-miss approach.

 Careers, too, are often built on a hit-and-miss approach.